pdefrancisci/mindex-code-challenge/README.md

     * RESPONSE: Employee
 ```
 ? running the update function in postman is breaking my subsequent READ calls.
 Maybe I'm missing something.
+I wound up adding @Id to employeeId in the employee pojo to fix this

 The Employee has a JSON schema of:
 ```json